JaakkoLipp/SYS-Projects/Project-1/README.md

 ## Error Handling

-The program includes robust error handling:
+The program includes the following error handling:

 - If the input file and output file are the same, it prints an error message "Input and output file must differ" and exits with return code 1.
 - If the user specifies an input file or output file that cannot be opened, it prints an error message "error: cannot open file 'filename'" and exits with return code 1.